 In making its decision, the Court referred to a number of factors that indicate a company policy as being contractually binding rather than being merely aspirational:

-The Court also considered it highly relevant that the employee was required to sign off on the document to stipulate that they had read and understood the policy.
+The Court also considered it highly relevant that the employee was required to sign off on the document to stipulate that he had read and understood the policy.

-The Court awarded Mr Nikolich a significant 6-figure settlement in compensation.
+The Court awarded Mr Nikolich over half a million dollars in compensation.